pfiterman/pfiterman/README.md

 ### Hi there!
 I'm Pablo Fiterman!

-## I'm a freelance full-stack software developer
+## I'm a freelancer software developer

-- I have started to develop simple prototypes using React and React Native
-- I am extremely passionate in my chosen field, Software Developer
+- I have an unwavering passion for the field I've chosen — Software Development
+- Fast-learner, perpetual problem-solver, and avid tech enthusiast.
+- I have been on a career adventure, cooking up web and desktop solutions
+- I Dove into PHP and C#, gaining hands-on experience, and navigated the SQL landscape with databases such as SQL Server, Oracle, MySQL, and PostgreSQL
+- I have embarked on an exhilarating journey to master the dynamic world of leading frontend frameworks like React, Angular, and Vue
-- I have a goal to develop solutions to make impact in people lives
+- My goal is to create impactful solutions that enhance people's lives
-- I am also a fan of all the old-fashioned and classic games
-- If you're looking for a full-stack, multi-disciplined, freelance developer get in touch!
+- If you need a full or part-time freelancer developer with a diverse skill set, hit me up

 <a href="https://github-readme-stats.vercel.app/api?username=pfiterman&show_icons=true&hide_border=true&count_private=true&include_all_commits=true&theme=radical">
   <img align="center" alt="Pablo Fiterman's GitHub Stats" src="https://github-readme-stats.vercel.app/api?username=pfiterman&show_icons=true&hide_border=true&count_private=true&include_all_commits=true&theme=radical" />